 Here are some of the ways you can encourage your consumers to leave reviews about your service or product after they have made a purchase:

 While gathering favorable reviews should be your primary focus, don’t be deterred by negative ones.
 Some consumers find it dubious when a product seems perfect or too good to be true.
-Capterra reports that more than half of online consumers trust a product that has a few negative reviews.
+More than half of online consumers trust a product that has a few negative reviews.

 Having people review your services is a significant investment that will pay off in the long run.
+Brand advocates are powerful in generating new leads.
 As you collect these reviews, don’t forget the real reason why you want to rise through the ranks—that is, providing valuable solutions and service to your customers.

 Empower your consumers by allowing their voice to be heard and showing them that you can better your services and products to help them.
 That’s the true sign of excellent customer service and a great product.